t2k/backbone.marionette-RequireJS/readme.markdown

 I struggled a bit ;-) with Backbone.Marionette and RequireJS, most of my struggles were coming to grips with configuration, so I created this repo as a means to try out a few new things for my own learning purposes.

+In this repo I highlighting how to setup Backbone.Marionette using RequireJS / Asyncronous Module Definition (AMD) and refactored a number of things from the original project to create a more modular MVC with templated views using **underscore**  with **Mustache {{}}** style templating.

 I've added the **assetsAMD** folder, the **assets** folder is the original fork of [David Sulc's repo](https://github.com/davidsulc/backbone.marionette-atinux-books)
 Backbone.Marionette application which was based on [Atinux](http://www.atinux.fr)'s [Backbone books](http://www.atinux.fr/backbone-books/)
 example app and covers important features, such as modal dialogs, loading external templates with RequireJS and configuring Underscore to use Mustache style templates {{ xxx }},